harness/developer-hub/docs/chaos-engineering/chaos-faults/vmware/vmware-windows-blackhole-chaos.md

   - /docs/chaos-engineering/technical-reference/chaos-faults/vmware/vmware-windows-blackhole-chaos
 ---

 VMware Windows blackhole chaos simulates a network blackhole scenario on Windows OS based VMware VM.
-- It checks the performance of the application running on the VMware Windows VMs under network blackhole conditions.
+It checks the performance of the application running on the VMware Windows VMs under network blackhole conditions.

 ![VMware Windows Blackhole Chaos](./static/images/vmware-windows-blackhole-chaos.png)

 ## Use cases
+VMware Windows blackhole chaos

-- VMware Windows blackhole Chaos determines the resilience of an application when a network blackhole scenario is simulated on a VMware Windows virtual machine.
+- Determines the resilience of an application when a network blackhole scenario is simulated on a VMware Windows virtual machine.
-- VMware Windows blackhole Chaos simulates the situation of network isolation for processes running on the application, which degrades their performance.
+- Simulates the situation of network isolation for processes running on the application, which degrades their performance.
-- It also helps verify the application's ability to handle network failures and its failover mechanisms.
+- Helps verify the application's ability to handle network failures and its failover mechanisms.

 ### Prerequisites
 - Kubernetes > 1.16 is required to execute this fault.